 6) Discuss integration options

 It’s a struggle to build new applications in functional silos; they need to integrate with and build upon the investments that you’ve already made in systems.
-You must check how easily your low-code platform will be able to integrate with your existing tech.
+When choosing a low-code platform you must check how easily it is able to integrate with your existing tech.
 Ask the vendors what integration methods are supported and ensure that you can easily upload and download data to it.
 It’s also worth finding out how it interacts with related technologies such as RPA and AI as, if you’re not using these yet, you almost certainly will want to in the near future.